BlackBerry: History

 Android operating system as well.)
-This device featured a 5.2-inch full high-definition (or in other words, a FHD), display.
+This device featured a 5.2-inch full HD display.
 BlackBerry chief security officer David Kleidermacher stressed data security during the launch, indicating that this model included built-in malware protection and encryption of all user information.
 Industry observers pointed out that the DTEK50 is a re-branded version of the Alcatel Idol 4 with additional security-oriented software customizations, manufactured and designed by TCL.

 In September 2016, BlackBerry Limited agreed to a licensing partnership with an Indonesian company to set up a new joint venture company called BB Merah Putih to "source, distribute, and market BlackBerry handsets in Indonesia".

 On October 25, 2016, BlackBerry released the BlackBerry DTEK60, the second device in the DTEK series, manufactured and designed by TCL.
 The device featured a 5.5-inch Quad-HD touch screen display running on Qualcomm's Snapdragon 820 processor with support for Quick Charge 3.0, USB Type-C, and a fingerprint sensor.

-In October 2016, it was announced that BlackBerry would be working with the Ford Motor Company of Canada to develop software for the car manufacturer's connected vehicles.
+In October 2016, it was announced that BlackBerry would work with the Ford Motor Company of Canada to develop software for the car manufacturer's connected vehicles.

 In February 2017, a $20m class action lawsuit against BlackBerry was announced by the former employees of the company.

 In March 2017, BB Merah Putih announced the BlackBerry Aurora, an Indonesian-made and sold device, running an operating system based on Android 7.0 out of the box.

 In March 2018, BlackBerry announced that it would be working with Jaguar Land Rover to develop software for the car manufacturer's vehicles.
 In June 2018, BlackBerry, in partnership with TCL Mobile and Optiemus Infracom, launched the KEY2 at a global launch in New York.
 This was the third device to sport a keyboard while running Google's Android OS.